simonmichael/hledger_site/src/ultorg.md

 4. The CSV file appears in the left panel, containing one table.
 Double-click on the table to open it in the main pane.

-5. Group the txnidx, date, and fescription columns: cmd/ctrl-click their headings, and from from the headings' drop-down/right-click menu, choose Custom Group (CMD-I).
+5. Group all the per-transaction columns: CMD/CTRL-click the headings of txnidx, date, status, and description, right-click the headings and choose Custom Group (CMD-I).

-6. Sort by date: in date column heading, right-click > Sort Ascending.

-7. Hide uninteresting columns such as txnidx and Row Number: select by clicking headings, right-click -> Hide (CMD-SHIFT-K).
+6. Now hide uninteresting columns, eg perhaps Row Number, status: CMD/CTRL-click the headings, right-click -> Hide (CMD-SHIFT-K).
+   (Don't hide txnidx, it seems to help date sorting.)

+7. And sort by date: right-click date heading, Sort Ascending.

 ## Exporting to Ultorg via SQlite